Nepal in a bind as US-China drone war reaches Everest

 Expedition organisers say China’s objections to Nepal allowing US companies could have forced the government to cancel the drone flight permission.

 “China was aware of Trump’s men going to Nepal.
-They [Chinese] went to the Everest base camp and showcased a new drone.
+They [Americans] went to the Everest base camp and showcased a new drone.
 That complicated the issue,” said the owner of an expedition agency, who refused to reveal his identity, fearing it could affect his business in the days to come.

 As the task of fixing ropes along the way to Everest was made more difficult by a massive hanging icefall, the expedition operators urged the Nepalese government to lift its ban on drone operation near the summit.